-Legal Description PT Lot 8 DPS 14676, Lot 2

-DPS 27729 SA13A/497
+Legal Description PT Lot 8 DPS 14676, Lot 2 DPS 27729 SA13A/497

-Parcel Area (Ha) 3746 m2
+Parcel Area (Ha) 3746 m

+Town Te Kuiti

+District Plan Zone Open Space Zone

+Lease or Licences Nil

-This reserve is held in two land parcels.
+Values & Outcomes Heritage Values No known heritage values of significance.
+Natural Values No known natural values of significance.
+Recreational Values Passive recreation.
+1 Other Values and Information This reserve is held in two land parcels.
 One parcel has a Record of Title (SA13A/497) owned by Waitomo District Council.
 The remaining land parcel is a Local Purpose Reserve (Amenity) Vested on DPS 27729.
 It is noted that Record of Title SA13A/497 is not a gazetted recreation reserve.
 In order to ensure continuity of the management of the reserve, this parcel will be considered as part of the reserve, and this plan shall apply to this parcel as a reserve concept plan.

-- 1. Passive recreation and walking; and - 2.
-Continue to preserve the indigenous species on the property.
+Outcomes Sought 1.
+Passive recreation and walking.

+2. Continue to preserve the indigenous species on the property

-Passive recreation.
+Passive recreation;